 1) Refresh Interval- Keep refresh intervals in the range of 60-90 seconds.
 This would ensure that your ads are viewed and the user had enough time to interact with the ad unit.

 2) Viewability- Always ensure that you’re only refreshing viewable impressions.
 This is extremely crucial and pattern recognition, scroll depth analysis comes into action to see if the impression refreshed is actually viewed by the visitor or the screen was idle.
-Refreshing ads when the screen is idle wouldn’t add any value to the advertisers and they are simply paying for impressions which are not even viewed.
+Refreshing ads when the screen is idle wouldn’t add any value to the advertisers and they are simply paying for impressions that are not even viewed.

 4) Setup Price Floors- Always set line items to price priority and let ADX bet the impressions.
 This is another method that can ensure higher revenue returns.
-Setting up line items in price priority forces ADX to pay more since the auction changes from first price to second price.
+Setting up line items in price priority forces ADX to pay more since the auction changes from the first price to the second price.
 This would eventually result in higher revenue for publishers.

 5) Multiple Line Items- Create multiple line items targeting specific geographies and demand partners or SSPs.
-These would additional bring in exclusive demand which are available to select partners and thus result in higher revenue altogether.
+These would additional bring in exclusive demand which is available to select partners and thus result in higher revenue altogether.
 This works effectively if you’ve millions of traffic coming in from a specific country and have a number of demand partners for that traffic as well.

 Best Refresh Rate for Display or Banner Ads

 It is important that you come to an optimized balance between refresh rate and revenue.
-Ideally, the entire concept of running auto-refresh ad unit is to ensure displaying a second ad since the user had enough time to interact with the first ad and he/she didn’t go enticed to click on the ad unit.
+Ideally, the entire concept of running an auto-refresh ad unit is to ensure displaying a second ad since the user had enough time to interact with the first ad and he/she didn’t go enticed to click on the ad unit.
 Also, after a certain period of time, the ad can be refreshed since it has already been long in view to the visitor.
 So, the end objective is to give sufficient time to the user before refreshing the ad unit.